sararosecran/fuv_age/README.md

 fuv_vs_b.py:
 Plots two-color diagram of FUV-B vs B-V using the stars form for catalogs but does not use duplicate stars

+mag_cuts.py:
+Reduces the sample to stars within 4.3<Mv<5.3 (ie those with solar-like magnitudes.